hit9/Pdfsm.h/README.md

 ### In brief

 1. States are just enum values.
-2. Implement behaviors by inheriting from `pdfsm::B`
+2. Implement behaviors by inheriting from `Pdfsm::B`
 3. A state behavior class shouldn't contain any internal data.
 4. A StateMachine is just a struct, holding active states.
 5. `StateMachineHandler` is for handling each state machine's behavior.